andruschak/openai-gym-retro/README.md

 # openai-gym-retro

-## what is this all about?
+## what is this all about
-Training an AI to beat classic video games using Open-AI gym-retro & NEAT
+Leveraging machine learning, specifically reinforcement learning, to train the computer to play classic emulated video games using Open-AI gym-retro.
+At the end of the day, I would like to understand how to make it play a couple different genre's - platformers (Mario and Sonic) and fighting games (Street Figher II).

-This project touches on so many cool topics; `classic video games`, `roms & emulation`, `AI`, `gamegenie like memory manipulation`, `neuro-networks`, `evolution`, `computer vision`, `python`, `linux on windows.`
+This project touches on so many cool topics; `classic video games`, `emulation`, `machine learning`, `gamegenie like memory manipulation`, `neuro-networks`, `evolution`, `computer vision`, `python`, `linux on windows.`

 The original [marI/O](https://www.youtube.com/watch?v=qv6UVOQ0F44) youtube video inspired me to learn about neuro-networks and the ability to apply them in the same way.
 There are dozens of great tutorials on this topic online (references below).
 Much of the heavy lifting is done for us by utilizing open source libraries.

-I have also seen a few other examples of people using the Gym environment to model real life physics to train [thrust vectoring rockets](https://github.com/EmbersArc/gym_rocketLander) and [rex: domestic robot](https://github.com/nicrusso7/rex-gym/blob/master/README.md).
+I have also seen a few other examples of people using gym environments to model real life physics to train [thrust vectoring rockets](https://github.com/EmbersArc/gym_rocketLander) and [rex the domestic robot](https://github.com/nicrusso7/rex-gym/blob/master/README.md).

 If you have looked at my [arcade machine](https://github.com/andruschak/arcade-machine) build you will know I am a long time gamer.
 As a kid, I was lucky enough to have owned most of the nintendo/sega consoles at one time or another.

 ***

+# definitions

+### reinforcement learning (RL)
+From wikipedia: "Reinforcement learning is an area of machine learning concerned with how software agents ought to take actions in an environment in order to maximize some notion of cumulative reward.
+Reinforcement learning is one of three basic machine learning paradigms, alongside supervised learning and unsupervised learning."

+### NEAT
+### Recurrent Neural Network (RNN)
+A recurrent neural network is a class of artificial neural networks where connections between nodes form a directed graph along a temporal sequence.
+This allows it to exhibit temporal dynamic behavior.
+Derived from feedforward neural networks, RNNs can use their internal state to process variable length sequences of inputs.

+### Proximal Policy Optimization (PPO)

+### Actor&Critic (A&C)

 ## hardware
 Microsoft Surface Laptop 3 - i7/16GB - Windows 10 Pro 1909